 Best Rain Gear for Alaska

 The four million acre Lake Clark National Park and Preserve is one of the most beautiful places on the planet.
 Lake Clark itself covers an area about 42 miles long and 5 miles wide and is as deep as 860 feet in some places.
 The air taxi to the lake is one of the most beautiful flights you will ever find.
 It weaves through mountains, along glaciers and alongside some of the most spectacular Alaskan wildlife.
-I have see moose, black bear, brown bear, and many other amazing animals just on the flight over to the park.
+I have seen moose, black bear, brown bear, and many other amazing animals.
+And many of those sightings were just on the flight over to the park.
 And when you first see the lake from the air, the azul blue waters can be breathtaking.

 I’ve also seen some huge rains and heavy winds in the park that made me feel way out of my comfort zone.
 It can be a threatening intimidating piece of the map!